Nicky Lopez Player Props: Royals vs. Guardians

 Nicky Lopez At The Plate

+- Lopez has reached base via a hit in 21 games this year (of 48 played), and had multiple hits in five of those games.

-- In 47 games played this season, he has not hit a long ball.
+- He has not hit a home run in his 48 games this season.

-- In seven games this season (14.9%), Lopez has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this year (14.6%), Lopez has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 11 games this season, with multiple runs four times.
+- He has scored in 22.9% of his games this year, with more than one run scored in 8.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.